celineguler/myblog/_posts/2025-05-18-Complexity-is-overrated.md

   </script>

   I love physics because it genuienly satisfies my brain.
-Physics has cured my depression.
+It literally has cured my depression.

   I gained physics literacy in the last 3 years of my physics education and in short it is all about simplifying.
 It's about explaining everything in the purest form.
 It's about proving universe is actually not that complex.